Welcome to the Irrigation Solutions Blog

 At Irrigation Solutions Las Vegas, we provide complete sprinkler system installation in Las Vegas.
 Please feel free to contact us for any sprinkle system installation need, at 702 370 2828.

-Irrigation Solutions of Las Vegas is here to serve our community, and we want to help serve by providing information on how to keep your sprinkler system in compliance with the Southern Nevada Water Authority (SNWA) watering schedule.
-By following their schedule, you can avoid paying unwanted and unnecessary fees or dealing with violations.
+Irrigation Solutions of Las Vegas is here to serve our community, and one way we help is by providing clear information on how to keep your sprinkler system in compliance with the Southern Nevada Water Authority (SNWA) watering schedule.
+By following their schedule, you can avoid paying unwanted and unnecessary fees or dealing with violations — and keep your yard looking its best through every season.